lizmat/articles/future-proofing.md

 For yours truly, the notion that it is better to remove certain optimizations written in `C` in the virtual engine, and replace them by code written in `NQP`, was the most eye-opening one.
 The reason for this is that all of the optimization work that `MoarVM` does, can only work on the parts it understands at runtime.
 And `C` code, is not what `MoarVM` understands, so it can not optimize that at runtime.

-The current state of this work, is that it for now is a step forward, but also a step back (at least for now).
+The current state of this work, is that it for now is a step forward, but also a step back in some aspects (at least for now).
 Some workflows most definitely have benefitted from the work so far (especially if you dispatch on anything that has a `where` clause in it, or use [`NativeCall`](https://docs.raku.org/language/nativecall) directly, or indirectly with e.g. [`Inline::Perl5`](https://raku.land/cpan:NINE/Inline::Perl5#description)).
 But the bare startup time of Rakudo has increased.
+Which has its effects on the speed with modules are installed, or testing is being done.

+The really good thing about this work, is that it will allow more people to work on optimizing Rakudo, as that optimizing work can now be done in `NQP`, rather than in `C`.
+The next year will most definitely see one or more blog posts and/or presentations about this, to lower the already lowered threshold even further.

+## The Ecosystem

 Ecosystem / Raku Land

+Preserving history

 CCR